cruseakshay/Notes/JAVA/Functional Programming in Java.md

 - Higher-order functions:
   - how to pass functions to functions, create functions within functions, and return functions from within functions.

+## Imperative programming paradigm

+In imperative programming style, programs are composed from elements that "do" something.
+"Doing" something generally implies an initial state, a transition,and an end state.
+This is sometimes called _state mutation_.

 ## Using the collect Method and the Collectors Class

 The collect() method takes a stream of elements and collects or gathers them into a result container.
 To do that, the method needs to know three things: